 - Stock exchanges such as TMX, NASDAQ, ASX and LSE.

-Gaurav Bhushan holds an MBA in Finance from ICFAI Business School, Hyderabad (India) and a Bachelor’s degree in Electrical Engineering from Rajasthan University (India).
+Sinha G. holds an MBA in Finance from ICFAI Business School, Hyderabad (India) and a Bachelor’s degree in Electrical Engineering from Rajasthan University (India).
 He focuses on client information requests within the electronics and semiconductor market, helping them to understand the market.
 He has close to four years of experience in the field of market research in electronics, financials and database design.
 His areas of interest include semiconductors, automation, industrial controls, recent technologies, robotics and nanotechnology.
 He has published works on quantum dots, big data, ultracapacitors, home automation, HMDs, factory automation, and the RF components market.

 BCC RESEARCH ONLINE SERVICES